marybm-dev/SwiftFM-DroidFM/README.md

 4. Restart Apache Server

 5. Update the Mobile projects with the proper credentials and host IP address of your FileMakerServer
-  * If Swift, update the variable found in 'Variables.swift'
+  * If Swift, update the variables found in 'Variables.swift'
   * If Android, update the variables found in 'DroidFMListView.java'

 # SwiftFM